allcount/allcountjs/docs/customizing.md

 # AllcountJS as a dependency

-To install AllcountJS to your dependencies run `npm install allcountjs` from your project directory or declare dependency in `package.json`.
+To install AllcountJS to your dependencies run `npm install --save allcountjs` from your project directory or declare dependency in `package.json`.
 Minimum viable usage setup would look like

 ```